Education

 Liquidity Pulls

-A liquidity pull is truly one of the most brutal and damaging forms of crypto fraud.
+A liquidity pull is truly one of the most damaging forms of crypto fraud.

-This is when developers suddenly remove all available trading liquidity from DEXs, typically when the token price, investor confidence, and project hype are all high.
+It happens when developers suddenly withdraw all available trading liquidity from decentralized exchanges (DEXs), often at a time when token prices, investor confidence, and project hype are at their peak.

 Warning signs: